Konstantin-Kleinikov/ERP_model_01/README.md

 # ERP_model_01
-This model has been developed for the purpose of researching and analyzing the various patterns and techniques in Object-Oriented Programming via Python, that can be applied when creating a web application for a business area of enterprise resource planning (ERP).
+This model is currently being developed for the purpose of researching and analyzing the various patterns and techniques in Object-Oriented Programming via Python, that can be applied when creating a web application for a business area of enterprise resource planning (ERP).